-A. Simplicity - The city will strive to keep the revenue system simple which will result in a decrease of compliance costs for the taxpayer or service recipient and a corresponding decrease in avoidance to pay.

-B. Certainty - An understanding of the revenue source increases the reliability of the revenue system.
-The city will try to understand its revenue sources and enact consistent collection policies so that assurances can be provided that the revenue base will materialize according to budgets and plans.

-C. Equity - The city will strive to maintain equity in the revenue system structure.
-It is recognized that public policy decisions may lead to subsidies in certain circumstances, e.g., Over 65 property tax exemptions.

-D. Administration - The benefits of revenue will exceed the cost of producing the revenue.
+- A. Simplicity The city will strive to keep the revenue system simple which will result in a decrease of compliance costs for the taxpayer or service recipient and a corresponding decrease in avoidance to pay. - B. Certainty An understanding of the revenue source increases the reliability of the revenue system.
+The city will understand its revenue sources and enact consistent collection policies so that assurances can be provided that the revenue base will materialize according to budgets and plans. - C. Equity The city will strive to maintain equity in the revenue system structure.
+It is recognized that public policy decisions may lead to subsidies in certain circumstances, e.g., Over 65 property tax exemptions. - D. Administration The benefits of revenue will exceed the cost of producing the revenue.

 The cost of collection will be reviewed annually for cost effectiveness as a part of the indirect cost, and cost of services analysis.

-E. Revenue Adequacy - The city will require that there be a balance in the revenue system.
-That is, the revenue base will have the characteristic of fairness and neutrality as it applies to cost of service, willingness to pay, and ability to pay.

-F. Cost/Benefit of Abatement - The city will use due caution in the analysis of any tax, fee, or water and wastewater incentives that are used to encourage development.
-A cost/benefit (fiscal impact) analysis will be performed as a part of such analysis and presented to the appropriate entity considering using such incentive.

-G. Diversification and Stability - In order to protect the government from fluctuations in revenue source due to fluctuations in the economy, and variations in weather (in the case of water and wastewater), a diversified revenue system will be sought.

-H. Non-Recurring Revenues - One-time revenues will not be used for ongoing operations.
+- E. Revenue Adequacy The city will require that there be a balance in the revenue system.
+That is, the revenue base will have the characteristic of fairness and neutrality as it applies to cost of service, willingness to pay, and ability to pay. - F. Cost/Benefit of Abatement The city will use due caution in the analysis of any tax, fee, or water and wastewater incentives that are used to encourage development.
+A cost/benefit (fiscal impact) analysis will be performed as a part of such analysis and presented to the appropriate entity considering using such incentive. - G. Diversification and Stability In order to protect the government from fluctuations in revenue source due to fluctuations in the economy, and variations in weather (in the case of water and wastewater), a diversified revenue system will be sought. - H. Non-Recurring Revenues One-time revenues will not be used for ongoing operations.
 Non-recurring revenues will be used only for non-recurring expenditures.
-Care will be taken not to use these revenues for budget balancing purposes.

-I. Property Tax Revenues - Property shall be assessed at 100% of the fair market value as appraised by the Bastrop Central Appraisal District.
+Care will be taken not to use these revenues for budget balancing purposes. - I. Property Tax Revenues For every annual budget, the City shall levy two property tax rates: Maintenance/Operations and Interest/Sinking (debt service).
+The debt service levy shall be sufficient for meeting all principle and interest payments associated with the City's outstanding general debt obligations for that budget year.
+The debt service levy and related debt service expenditures shall be accounted for in the Debt Service Fund.
+The maintenance and operations levy shall be accounted for in the General Fund.
+The City will adhere to state law when calculating these tax rates.
+Property shall be assessed at 100% of the fair market value as appraised by the Bastrop Central Appraisal District.
 Reappraisal and reassessment shall be done regularly as required by State law.
 A 97% collection rate will serve as a minimum goal for tax collection, with the delinquency rate of 4% or less.
-The 97% rate is calculated by dividing total current year tax collections for a fiscal year by the total tax levy for the fiscal year.
+The 97% rate is calculated by dividing total current year tax collections for a fiscal year by the total VII. tax levy for the fiscal year.

-All delinquent taxes will be aggressively pursued by being turned over to an attorney, and a penalty assessed to compensate the attorney as allowed by State law, and in accordance with the attorney's contract.
+All delinquent taxes will be pursued as part of the collection contract the City has with the Bastrop County Tax Assessor/Collector.